Mirvac has completed construction its $454 million luxury apartment complex, The Eastbourne, which replaced Dallas Brooks Hall.

 Millionaire buyers are spoiled for choice in East Melbourne.

-At the eastern edge of Fitzroy Gardens, Salta Properties in 2009 completed a luxury apartment complex, 150 Clarendon Street, which contains 89 dwellings over 12 floors.
+At the eastern edge of Fitzroy Gardens, Salta Properties in 2009 completed a luxury apartment complex, 150 Clarendon St, which contains 89 dwellings over 12 floors.

-In May, we reported, exclusively, that a sub-penthouse acquired off-the-plan for $19.4 million in 2007 was listed with an asking price of $46 million, which was discounted to less than $40 million before being withdrawn from sale last month.
+In May, a sub-penthouse acquired off-the-plan for $19.4 million in 2007 was listed with an asking price of $46m, which was discounted 15pc before being withdrawn from sale last month.

-At 13-23 Spring Street, opposite Treasury Gardens in the CBD, Cbus Property is about to replace a Mercure hotel with a 35-level building containing 84 swank, oversized residences (artist’s impression, right).
+At 13-23 Spring St, opposite Treasury Gardens in the CBD, Cbus Property is about to replace a Mercure hotel with a 35-floor tower containing 84 oversized residences (artist’s impression, right).

-Two years ago, Cbus Property completed construction of another high-end residential complex next door: 35 Spring Street includes 241 opulently fit-out dwellings within a 43-floor tower.
+Two years ago, that builder completed another high-end complex next door: 35 Spring St contains 241 within 43-storeys.